 The Old Girls' Guild is actively involved in the promotion and development of the College, and is a wonderful way for past pupils to remain engaged with their alma mater in a meaningful way.
 The administration of the Old Girls' Guild is governed by its Constitution.

-An AGM of the Guild is held at St Anne's on Old Girls' Day, on the 19th of May 2021.
+An AGM of the Guild is held annually at St Anne's on Old Girls' Day, which usually takes place on the first Saturday in June.

 Should you wish to add a codicil to your will in favour of St Anne’s College Old Girls’ Guild or to make a donation (no matter how big or small), please contact the Old Girls’ Liaison for help in managing this process and claiming the relevant tax deduction.